Setting Up Two-Factor Authentication With RSA SecurID

 4. PAM360 grants the user access to the requested resource.

 The users who have TFA enabled for their accounts will have to authenticate twice successively during login.
-As mentioned above, the first level of authentication will be through PAM360's local authentication or AD/LDAP authentication.
+As mentioned above, the first level of authentication will be through PAM360's local authentication or AD/Entra ID/LDAP authentication.
 Depending on the type of TFA chosen by the administrator, the second level of authentication will differ as explained below:

 2. Against the text field RSA Passcode, enter the RSA SecurID passcode.
-The passcode could be a combination of PIN and Tokencode or just the Tokencode alone or the On-Demand PIN depending on the configuration done in RSA Authentication Manager.
+The passcode could be a combination of PIN and tokencode or just the tokencode alone or the On-Demand PIN depending on the configuration done in RSA Authentication Manager.

-Case 2: New Tokencode Mode
+Case 2: Using New Tokencode Mode

 If a user attempts to log in to PAM360 using a random RSA passcode or by guesswork for a specified number of times, the RSA Authentication Manager will turn the screen to the New Tokencode mode to verify whether the user possesses the token.
 In that case, PAM360 prompts for next tokencode during the login.
 That means, the user will have to wait until the RSA device shows a new tokencode and the new code to proceed with logging into PAM360.

-Note: If the new tokencode entered by the user is wrong, PAM360 will revert to the initial login screen.
+If the new tokencode entered by the user is wrong, PAM360 will revert to the initial login screen.
 Users will have to start again by entering the username.

-Case 3: Tokencode Mode
+Case 3: Using Tokencode Mode

-When RSA On-Demand authenticator is configured, you need to supply the Tokencode to log into PAM360.
+When RSA On-Demand authenticator is configured, you need to supply the tokencode to log into PAM360.
 Tokencode will be sent to the registered email id or mobile number as configured in the RSA On-Demand authentication system.

-Note: If you have configured High Availability, whenever you enable TFA or when you change the TFA service type, you need to restart the PAM360 secondary server once for it to take effect.
+If you have configured High Availability, whenever you enable TFA or when you change the TFA service type, you need to restart the PAM360 secondary server once for it to take effect.

 Top